LaWebcapsule/directus9/docs/extensions/layouts.md

 - `update:layoutOptions` — Update the user's currently saved layout options.
 - `update:layoutQuery` — Update the user's layout query parameters.

-Other than this simple API to communicate with the Directus App and the system to share state between components, the layout component is a blank canvas, allowing you to create anything you need.
+Other than this simple API to communicate with the Directus9 App and the system to share state between components, the layout component is a blank canvas, allowing you to create anything you need.

-The `@directus/extensions-sdk` package provides some useful composables to help with creating layouts:
+The `@directus9/extensions-sdk` package provides some useful composables to help with creating layouts:

 - `useSync()` — This function can be used to synchronize a writable ref with a prop and a corresponding emit.
 - `useCollection()` — This function can be used to receive information about a collection.